artmetla/DejaView/docs/contributing/testing.md

 Integration tests
 -----------------
-Integration tests ensure that subsystems (importantly ftrace and the IPC layer) and Perfetto as a whole is working correctly end-to-end.
+Integration tests ensure that subsystems (importantly ftrace and the IPC layer) and DejaView as a whole is working correctly end-to-end.

 There are two configurations in which integration tests can be run: